 Empower Your Child.
 The best thing you can do for your child is to teach her that she can make her own choices.
 Your child does not have to be available for an unavailable parent.
 If they do want to maintain some kind of relationship with the other parent, via email or phone, they can set their own boundaries and let the parent know how she wants to be treated.
 This includes telling the parent how unreliability affects them, asking for what they want, and stating what is and isn’t okay .
 You want to teach your children to be able to deal with their other parent directly, instead of expecting you to solve their problems.

 Help Your Child Cultivate Healthy Relationships.
 Toxic hope is waiting for an unreliable parent to morph into Parent of the Year.
 Help your child identify people they can count on, who will love and care for them: extended family, grandparents, teachers, coaches, members of your religious community, family friends.
 These relationships won’t take away the pain of the other parent’s abandonment, but it will enable your child to form healthy attachments to trustworthy people.

 Resenting your ex for hurting your children is understandable.
 But being consumed by anger and bitterness will drain your energy and never make your former spouse a better parent.
 You can’t erase your children’s pain, but you can empower them so they don’t set themselves up for further disappointment – from your ex, or anyone else.

 Have questions about child custody?
 Want to change your parenting time arrangement?
 We can help.
-Contact us today to schedule your free consultation with one of our compassionate and experienced attorneys.
+Contact us today to schedule your initial consultation with one of our compassionate and experienced attorneys.
 Secure your children’s future.